Subaru Forester vs Mazda CX-5

 The Verdict

-The Mazda CX-5 takes 5 of 6 key spec categories and comes in at a lower price.
-The Mazda CX-5 will save you roughly $200 a year in fuel.
+The Mazda CX-5 takes 3 of 5 key spec categories and comes in at a lower price.
+The Mazda CX-5 will save you roughly $143 a year in fuel.
+If boot space matters, the Subaru Forester has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions